-Characteristically, Joni Mitchell took it as a supreme compliment.
+Characteristically, Joni took it as a supreme compliment.

-Thus, on a dank afternoon a year ago, the day Donald Trump was sworn into office, I reflexively began to listen to Joni’s undisputed masterpiece, Blue.
+Thus, on a gloomy January afternoon one year ago – the day that Donald Trump was sworn into office – I reflexively began to listen to her undisputed masterpiece, Blue.
 Named by the Smithsonian Institute as one of the most 100 influential musical albums of the twentieth century, it’s bloodletting, siren-songs to love and loss remain unmatched.
-For me, Blue matched the heart-rumblings of a dreary time and proved to be a welcomed elixir to the moment.
-As the winter morphed into the promise of spring, I meandered through the rest of Joni’s music as if it were the only oxygen I could breathe to keep me alive.
+For me, Blue matched the heart-rumblings of a dark time and proved to be a welcomed elixir to the moment.
+As the winter morphed into the promise of spring, I breezed through the rest of Mitchell’s music as if it were the only oxygen I could breathe to keep me alive.

 By the summertime, I discerned that I had listened to nothing but Joni Mitchell music since “The Donald” had taken over the White House.
 In the meantime, from last winter’s Women’s March on Washington to the astonishing results in local elections around the nation 10 months later, scores of prescient observers have predicted that such memorable bookends are harbingers to what will occur in this calendar year.
 If so, then, Joni Mitchell has already provided the era’s decidedly feminine alternative.

 While I continued listening to Joni as Trump continued to lie, a patchwork of her phrases began to bore into me like a corkscrew to the heart.
-I noticed that on virtually every recording, Mitchell’s voice was as clear as a bell and yet as capricious as any coastal weather.
-Critic David Mitchell – no relation – wrote recently, “Joni’s voice warbles with vibrato but is astringent and harsh, too; it’s acrobatic yet grounded; vulnerable yet indestructible; mannered and octave-straddling, yet also as natural as breathing or speaking.”
+First of all, I noticed that on virtually every recording, Mitchell’s voice was as clear as a bell and yet as capricious as New England coastal weather.
+Critic David Mitchell – no relation – wrote recently, “Joni’s voice warbles with vibrato but is stringent and harsh, too; it’s acrobatic yet grounded; vulnerable yet indestructible; mannered and octave-straddling, yet also as natural as breathing or speaking.”